-Be aware of hiking trail conditions along the Kalalau Trail, Nāpali Coast SWP, Kaua'i.
+Narrow trail with steep drop-offs along the Kalalau Trail, Nāpali Coast SWP, Kaua'i.

 Rock Climbing.
 Hawai'i's mountains are porous, crumbly weathering basalt.
 They are not suitable for roping or climbing.

 Rock Slides and Rock Falls.
 Steep valley walls, sea cliffs, and waterfalls are subject to rock slides and falls.
 Use extra caution in these areas and heed the posted warning signs.
 Never swim under waterfalls due to potential of rock falls.